aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Use forms for buttons and add useFormStatus()

-- NewContactButton: Showcase, go to layout, replace with form and server function and SubmitButton (snippet), delete NewContactButton
+- NewContactButton: Showcase, go to layout, replace with form and server function and SubmitButton, delete NewContactButton
-- SubmitButton: use useFormStatus() to show loading state even from the server
+- SubmitButton: add useFormStatus() to show loading state even from the server
-- SearchStatus: use useFormStatus() to show loading state from a form with the default form behavior
+- SearchStatus: showcase useFormStatus() to show loading state from a form with the default form behavior

 ## Migrate from onSubmit to form action with useActionState()